vboussange/WSLJuliaWorkshop2023/readme.md

 # Practical introduction to Julia for modelling and data analysis in biodiversity and earth sciences

 This repository contains materials for the [WSL Julia Workshop 2023](https://www.wsl.ch/de/ueber-die-wsl/die-wsl-im-dialog/details/practical-introduction-to-julia-for-modelling-and-data-analysis-in-biodiversity-and-earth-sciences.html) **Practical introduction to Julia for modelling and data analysis in biodiversity and earth sciences**, held on the 24th and 27th of March 2023 at WSL Birmensdorf.
+It should contain useful resources and guidelines to curious ecologists and glaciologists who want to get an overview or get started with the Julia language.
+It also contains ideas of [research projects](#projects) related to biodiversity and earth sciences, to be conducted with Julia.

 # Content